telerik/maui-docs/controls/collectionview/grouping/bindable-group-descriptor.md

 # .NET MAUI CollectionView Bindable GroupDescriptor

-The `GroupDescriptors` collection of the CollectionView supports binding, which means that you can modify the directly descriptors directly from the `ViewModel`.
+The `GroupDescriptors` collection of the CollectionView supports binding, which means that you can modify the descriptors directly from the `ViewModel`.

 ## See Also